kddnewton/fast_underscore/README.md

 `fast_underscore` is a C extension that provides a fast implementation of [ActiveSupport's `String#underscore` method](http://api.rubyonrails.org/classes/String.html#method-i-underscore).

-## Do I need this?

-Maybe!
-Run a stack profiler like [`ruby-prof`](https://github.com/ruby-prof/ruby-prof).
-If `String#underscore` or `ActiveSupport::Inflector#underscore` is coming up near the top of the list, this gem might be for you!
-If not, you probably don't need it.
-Either way, your milage may vary depending on the type of strings on which you're calling `underscore`.

-## Usage with Rails

-`ActiveSupport::Inflector#underscore`, in addition to underscoring the input will additionally take into account known acronyms.
-Since this can't be done at compile time, `FastUnderscore` will detect when `ActiveSupport` is loaded and take advantage of its knowledge of acronyms while still using the native extension.

-Since the `#underscore` method is used so much throughout the Rails boot process (for autoloading dependencies, determining table names, determining inverse associations, etc.), it's best to hook into Rails as early as possible.
-As such, for the best results in your `Gemfile` add `require: false` to the `gem 'fast_underscore'` declaration and add `require 'fast_underscore'` to the bottom of `config/boot.rb`.

 ## Is it fast?

 At last check, these were the benchmarks (obtained by running `bin/bench` with Rails 6.0.2):